MarekSlenker/Code-Availability/Slenker_et_al_2024_Molecular_Ecology/README.md

-Consensus exon sequences were concatenated to genes using AMAS (Borowiec, 2016), while phased exon sequences were not, as they represent unphasable blocks.
-Both the phased exons and consensus genes were used in downstream analyses.
+# ASTRAL
-Hyb-Seq: Phylogenetic analyses and Bayesian clustering Maximum likelihood (ML) trees were inferred both from concatenated genes and for each gene separately using RAxML-NG v.0.9.0 (Kozlov et al., 2019).
-Each gene was treated as a separate partition with its best-fitting substitution model determined through the ModelFinder function of IQ-TREE v.1.6.12 (Chernomor et al., 2016; Kalyaanamoorthy et al., 2017) based on the Bayesian information criterion.
-Bootstrap analyses were performed using 500 replicates.
 For the species tree reconstruction, internal branches with bootstrap support ≤20% were collapsed using Newick-Utilities v.
 1.6 (Junier & Zdobnov, 2010).
 The species tree was constructed employing a multispecies coalescent model implemented in ASTRAL-III (Zhang et al., 2018), including computation of local posterior probabilities to evaluate branch support (Sayyari & Mirarab, 2016).
 In addition, homogeneous genetic clusters were inferred using Bayesian clustering algorithm implemented in STRUCTURE v.
 2.3.4 (Pritchard et al., 2000).
 The snipStrup pipeline (https://github.com/MarekSlenker/snipStrup) was used to map the Hyb-Seq reads to the consensus sequences, call variants and convert the VCF file.
 The STRUCTURE computations were performed and summarised as described in Šlenker et al. (2021).

 Hyb-Seq: Assessment of reticulation events